mpollmeier/scala-repl-pp/README.md

 ./scala-repl-pp --script test-dependencies.sc
 ```

-Note: this also works with `using` directives in your predef code
+Note: this also works with `using` directives in your predef code - for script and REPL mode.

 #### @main entrypoints
 test-main.sc